Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Methods

 \subsection{Natural Language Processing Features}

-In order to determine the topics of discussion during the primary election, we analyzed the text of the tweets using natural language processing analysis and we calculated a low dimensional embedding for each user.
+In order to determine the topics of discussion during the first period of each dataset, we analyzed the text of the tweets using natural language processing analysis and we calculated a low dimensional embedding for each user.

 The tweets were described as vectors through the Term Frequency - Inverse Document Frequency (tf-idf) representation \cite{ramos2003using}.
 Each value in the vector corresponded to the frequency of a word in the tweet (the term frequency, \textit{tf}) weighted by a factor which measures the degree of specificity (inverse document frequency, \textit{idf}).
-We used 3-grams and a modified stop-words dictionary that not only contained articles, prepositions, pronouns and some verbs but also the names of the candidates, parties and words like ``election''.
+We used 3-grams and a modified stop-words dictionary that not only contained articles, prepositions, pronouns and some verbs but also the names of the politicians, parties and words like ``election''.

 Then, we constructed a matrix $M$ concatenating the tf-idf vectors, with dimensions the number of tweets times the number of terms.
 We performed topic decomposition using Non-Negative Matrix Factorization (NMF) \cite{xu2003document} on the matrix $M$.
 NMF is an unsupervised topic model which factorizes the matrix $M$ into two matrices $H$ and $W$ with the property that all three matrices have no negative elements.
 We selected the NMF algorithm because this non-negativity makes the resulting matrices easier to inspect and to understand their meaning.
 The matrix $H$ has a representation of the tweets in the topic space, in which the columns are the degree of membership of each tweet to a given topic.
-On the other hand, the matrix $W$ provides the combination of terms which describes each topic \cite{Albanese_2020}.
+On the other hand, the matrix $W$ provide the combination of terms which describes each topic \cite{Albanese_2020}.

-The obtained results, analyzing just the tweets corresponding to the first time period, are detailed in the Appendix.
+The obtained results, analyzing just the tweets corresponding to the first time period, are detailed in the supporting information.
 The decomposition dimension was swept between 5 and 30, and for each dataset we chose a number of topics in the corpus so as to have a clear interpretation of each one.
 The same methodology was used and described in \cite{pinto2019quantifying, Albanese_2020}.

 Once we collected all this information, Twitter users were also characterized by a vector of features where each cell corresponds to one of the topics and its value to the percentage of tweets the user tweeted with that topic.